J4RSA members, volunteers and supporters

 You may choose to restrict the collection or use of your personal information in the following ways:

 - whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for updating purposes

 - if you have previously agreed to us using your personal information, you may change your mind at any time by writing to or emailing us at firstname.lastname@example.org

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

 You may request details of personal information which we hold.
-A small fee will be payable.
-If you would like a copy of the information held on you please write to PO Box 6036 Halifax Street Adelaide SA 5000 or email firstname.lastname@example.org.
+If you would like a copy of the information please email email@example.com.
+To assist us in locating the information you are seeking, please provide as much detail as possible.

 If you believe that any personal information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.

 Justice for Refugees SA is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website and online communication then you can be assured that it will only be used in accordance with this privacy statement.

 Justice for Refugees SA may change this policy from time to time by updating this page.
 You should check this page to ensure that you are happy with any changes.
 This policy is effective from May 2020.